mayurrajbharati/Dynamic_Programming_GFG_20/README.md

 # Dynamic_Programming_GFG_20
-This repository consists of C++ codes for all the Top 20 Dynamic Programming Problems available in GeeksForGeeks I have done the code using C++ language in bottom-up approach with memoization, i.e., using a DP table.
+This repository consists of C++ codes for all the Top 20 Dynamic Programming Problems available in GeeksForGeeks.
+I have done the code using C++ language in bottom-up approach with memoization, i.e., using a DP table.
 I have focussed on the optimal substructure and solving this subproblems instead of memorizing the recursive function.